Former Philippine president Fidel ‘Steady Eddie’ Ramos dies

 But like other top officials of his generation, Ramos played a role in the dictatorship of Ferdinand Marcos, which saw thousands killed and thousands more arbitrarily imprisoned.

+In a brief statement, the Ramos family said it was “profoundly saddened” to announce the patriarch’s death.
+The cause was not released.

+Lawmakers, diplomats, ex-politicians and the new administration posted tributes to Ramos on social media.

-“It is with great sorrow that we learn of the passing of former President Fidel V. Ramos,” said Trixie Cruz-Angeles, press secretary for President Ferdinand Marcos Jr, the son and namesake of the late dictator, who took office last month.
+“I extend my deepest condolences to the family of former President Fidel Valdez Ramos who passed away today having lived a full life as a military officer and public servant,” said President Ferdinand Marcos Jr, the son and namesake of the late dictator, who took office last month.

-“He leaves behind a colorful legacy and a secure place in history for his participation in the great changes of our country, both as military officer and chief executive.”

-Ramos’s family is expected to release a statement later Sunday.
-The cause of death has not been released.
+“The legacy of his presidency will always be cherished and will be forever enshrined in the hearts of our grateful nation.”

 The European Union delegation in the Philippines expressed its condolences, describing Ramos as a “dedicated statesman” and “pillar of democracy”.